Die Young (Sleepy Hallow song)

-"Die Young" is a song by American rapper Sleepy Hallow, released on May 25, 2022 by Winners Circle Entertainment and RCA Records.
+"Die Young" is a song by American rapper Sleepy Hallow, released on May 25, 2022, as the lead single from his second studio album Boy Meets World (2023).
 It features Canadian rapper 347aidan and was produced by Great John.

 Composition

 The song samples vocals from 347aidan's song "Memories", while a guitar line over trap drums is played in the instrumental.
 Lyrically, Sleepy Hallow raps about not wanting to die young and his internal fears of it.

 Music video

 The music video, directed by Picture Perfect, executive produced by James "Aggie" Barrett, was released on May 25, 2022.
 It features animated visuals involving Sleepy Hallow and 347aidan, coupled with somber live action scenes.